Step by Step Woond Finishing Technique and Wood Finish Recipe For Custom Drum Builders!

 occasionally to chase away any bleed-back.
 Wait at least a

-day between coats.
 Custom Drum Wood Finishing Step 8.)
 Mix ten

 parts of tung oil with one part of mineral spirits.
 Paint